GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-29 06:59:09 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-29 07:33:58 IST

 Current Weather in Coimbatore:
-Temperature: 21.69 °C
+Temperature: 22.88 °C
-Condition: overcast clouds
+Condition: mist